unlaunch/documentation/_docs/sdks/java-sdk.md

 ## More Questions?

 At Unlaunch, we are obsessed about making it easier for developers all over the world to release features safely and with confidence.
-If you have *any* questions or something isn't working as, please email **unlaunch@gmail.com**.
+If you have *any* questions or something isn't working as expected, please email **unlaunch@gmail.com**.